wbthomason/packer.nvim/README.md

   -- Plugins can have post-install/update hooks
   use {'iamcco/markdown-preview.nvim', run = 'cd app && yarn install', cmd = 'MarkdownPreview'}

+  -- You can specify multiple plugins in a single call use {'tjdevries/colorbuddy.vim', {'nvim-treesitter/nvim-treesitter', opt = true}}
 end)
 ```